fweng322/eastergames/README.md

 2. index.html
   * You need to manually add the effect `<span onclick="fly(this)">` in front of every keyword in the article, and its close tag `</span>` after the keyword.

+## Known problems (patches welcome!)
+* Keyword is not case insensitive
+* Long keyword would make effects a bit crowded (locking user...)

 Enjoy it!